Skip to Main Content

 Provide Daily Exercise

 Just like humans, our cats need to get their bodies moving too.
-Regular exercise helps to stimulate the muscles to continue contractions & move things along, and therefore, easing strain or any discomfort when it comes time to use the litter box.
+Regular exercise helps to stimulate the muscles to continue contractions and move things along, and therefore, easing strain or any discomfort when it comes time to use the litter box.
 Using cat toys and implementing regular playtime will help keep your cat in good shape and help prevent constipation.

 Magda Romanow holding black cat